EXPERIMENT ONE: DATUM

 level and extent to which they engage with the criteria listed below:

-THE THREE WORDS _ Do the three words work together to suggest a distinctive and significant approach to engaging with each artists work?
+THE THREE WORDS _ Do the three words work together to suggest a distinctive and significant approach to engaging with each clients work?

-THE 18 SKETCH SECTIONS _ Do the 18 sketch sections communicate a distinctive and significant approach the student has taken with respect to the artists work and their relationship to the datum?
+THE 18 SKETCH SECTIONS _ Do the 18 sketch sections communicate a distinctive and significant approach the student has taken with respect to the clients work and their relationship to the datum?

 THE 36 CUSTOM TEXTURES _ Do the 36 custom textures demonstrate enquiry and experimentation with respect to ideas of measurement?

-THE STAIR _ Does the stair demonstrate a distinctive and significant approach to bringing the completed artwork into the gallery?
+THE STAIR _ Does the stair demonstrate a distinctive and significant approach to bringing the completed work into the showroom?

-THE ANIMATIONS AND ARCHITECTURE _ Do animations demonstrate that the student has thought about the relative size of each element, what their proportions are, their orientation, how texture and color map over their surfaces and how all of the above work together to establish the balance or otherwise of their scheme?
+THE ARCHITECTURE _ Do the images and animations demonstrate that the student has thought about the relative size of each element, what their proportions are, their orientation, how texture and color map over their surfaces and how all of the above work together to establish the balance or otherwise of their scheme?

 RESOURCES FOR STUDENTS